 Based on the outcome of the second phase of the offline discussion and the online discussion after, the rapporteur proposes the reply below for this question:

-RAN2 R6: Use of CSI-RS for cell and beam RLM and measurements is already supported from RAN2 signalling standpoint.
+RAN2 R6: Use of CSI-RS for cell and beam RLM and measurements is already supported from RAN2 signalling standpoint..
 Regarding UE re-tuning to CD-SSB and CORESET#0; it is possible for the network to allow the UE to use gaps for intra-frequency measurements however whether those gaps are needed or feasible is up to RAN4 to decide

 Q6 Please update the text directly in the draft reply above using the change marks.
 You can use the “Comments” column in the table below to justify/motivate the changes you have proposed or provide comments to the feedback/text proposals provided by other companies.